ramtin099/telegram_v2ray_bot/README.md

 ## Additional Notes
 - The project requires a Telegram bot setup with the Telegram API and your specific token.
 - QR code generation functionality uses `qrcode` and can be utilized for various project needs.

----

-Let me know if you'd like any additional changes or further details added to the README!